Nuremberg Third Reich Walking Tour

 Tour Details

-After meeting your guide in the historic centre of Nuremberg , you will begin your walking tour around the city.
-Observe the Medieval buildings along Hauptmarkt, the main market square, which was the Jewish Quarter before the Second World War.
+Meeting your guide in the historic centre of Nuremberg at the indicated time, you will begin a walking tour around what the Nazis considered their most significant city.
+Explore the Medieval buildings at Hauptmarkt, the main market square, formerly known as the Jewish Quarter before World War II.

-Learn about the persecution of Jews in Nuremberg as you walk through the city towards the former Synagogue memorial.
-Your guide will provide insights about Kristallnacht, or the Night of Broken Glass, while exploring the old town.
+Learn about the persecution of Jews in Nuremberg as you walk towards the monument for the former Synagogue.
+Your guide will discuss Kristallnacht, or the Night of Broken Glass, during your exploration of the old town.

-Discover Nuremberg's significance for Hitler and the Nazi Party, and hear about figures like Julius Streicher.
-At the ruins of the Katharinenkirche, an important Medieval church destroyed during World War II, discussions will shift to the resistance and liberation efforts, highlighting the role of women known as Trümmerfrauen, or "rubble women".
+Gain insight into Nuremberg's significance for Hitler and the Nazi Party, including figures like Julius Streicher.
+Visit the ruins of Katharinenkirche, an important Medieval church destroyed in WWII, and hear about the resistance and the role of women in the city's post-war reconstruction, known as Trümmerfrauen, or "rubble women."

-Visit St Lorenz, a 13th-century Gothic church, and learn about concentration camps before proceeding to one of Hitler's preferred buildings in Nuremberg: the Opera House or Staatstheater Nürnberg.
+At St Lorenz, a Gothic church from the 13th century, learn about concentration camps before heading to one of Hitler's favored buildings: the Opera House or Staatstheater Nürnberg.

-The tour will conclude at the Way of Human Rights, or Strasse der Menschenrechte, where your guide will discuss the postwar Nuremberg Trials and their significance in international law.
-The tour lasts for 3 hours and ends in the centre of Nuremberg.
+The tour concludes at the Way of Human Rights, or the Strasse der Menschenrechte, where your guide will explain the significance of the postwar Nuremberg Trials in international law.
+The tour lasts 3 hours and ends in the centre of Nuremberg.

 Prices